rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. The things Amazon comes up with: Summary and Analysis of How to Read Literature Like a Professor: Based on the Book by Thomas C. Foster by Worth Books https://www.amazon.com/gp/product/B01MQSVSZ0/ref=em_si_text

+1. Misreadings: "Modern Python demands modern techniques" vs. "Monty Python demands modern techniques".
+(There was the one about choosing schools vs closing schools)

 ---

 General